EgoPvP/sitdown/README.md

 ## Script store

-If you are looking for more Scripts, check out our Custom Script Store:
+If you are looking for more Scripts, check out our Custom Script Store: <br>
 [shop.egorp.net](https://shop.egorp.net/)

 ## License